David Mis

 December 12, 2025 — CBMS

 I had the pleasure of attending the CBMS Conference on Research at the Interface of Applied Mathematics and Machine Learning (AMML) 2025 at the University of Houston.
 The highlight of the conference was a 10 lecture series by Lars Ruthotto on machine learning and AI.
-Lars is an excellent presenter, and these lectures set a new standard for an introduction to machine learning and applied math.
-The lecture material and recordings are publically available.
+Lars is an outstanding presenter, and these lectures set a new standard for an introduction to machine learning throught the lens of applied mathematics.
+The lecture material and recordings are publicly available.

 Poster with an experimental color scheme.
-The image in the upper left shows tranformation of a Gaussian to a more complicated posterior distribution through a Wasserstein gradient flow.
+The image in the upper left shows transformation of a Gaussian to a more complicated posterior distribution through a Wasserstein gradient flow.

 Additionally, I presented a poster on our ongoing work regarding measure flows in Bayes Hilbert spaces.
 For this poster, I had some time to experiment with an unorthodox “darkmode” color scheme.
 It received positive feedback.
 The printer did not reproduce the colors exactly as I intended, but I am happy with the result.

-I expect the preprint for this work to be available on ArXiV by February 2026.
+I expect the preprint for this work to be available on arXiv early 2026.

 October 23, 2025 — PhD proposal